hblxo/fractol/README.md

 | page up | Add iterations, so the rendering is more precise |
 | space | In Julia Set only, block the mouse coordinates and allow to zoom in / out with the mousewheel |
 | esc | Quit |

+## Notes

+Please note that this is one of my first 42 School project.
+Many improvements could be implemented, such as :
+- More fractal sets
+- Multi-threading
+- Mouse drag handling
+- Cleaner code